11 Simple Tips You Need to Stop Spending Money

 Give yourself a saving challenge.

 I am competitive and goal oriented by nature.
 Saving worksheets are quick and easy ways to fast track your spending.
-Here’s an example of one I’m using to save for my Sinking Fund!
+Check out my free sinking fund printable below.

 I would love to hear from you guys.
 Please comment below with questions or comments!